The forms taken by modesty vary from one culture to another.

 I maintain that our sacred duty, as responsible men, is first of all to love women as ourselves, not to blame them for our own emotional and sexual shortcomings.
 That requires that we lovingly appreciate them for what they are, exciting co-creators in the generation of our young, our partners and coworkers, our mothers and the mothers of our children, and the sole and absolute custodians of our unborn.
 They are also the helpmates Almighty God has given to us to assist us in our masculine quest for salvation.
 We have a sacred obligation uncompromisingly to defend the rights, privileges, duties and responsibilities to which this lofty identity, conferred directly by Almighty God, rightly entitles them.

 It also requires that we recognize and respect their unique prerogatives and authority in this regard.
-We should treat them tenderly as vulnerable fellow human beings of equal dignity and worth, not as agents of sin or slaves or cattle or commodities to be managed, traded or controlled.
+We have a sacred obligation to treat them tenderly as vulnerable fellow human beings of equal dignity and worth, not as agents of sin or slaves or cattle or commodities to be managed, traded or controlled.
 Men have been blaming, abusing, exploiting and assaulting women, and even murdering them, even those they profess to love, for all of human history, so it must be a sin remarkably easy to rationalize.
 That doesn't make it one bit less reprehensible!

 If we try to justify ourselves with some apparently rational excuse, we might avoid public censure, as Mr. Rittenhouse did, but we will nonetheless be as contemptibly guilty as the McMichaels!